 An experienced attorney has dealt with a variety of common individual and family circumstances, many of which you may not have already considered.
 They can help you address – and avoid -- delicate situations and plan accordingly for under-aged children: should they receive any and all inherited funds at once, or staggered amounts to provide for (or demand) a college education?
 Likewise, what might be necessary to provide for aging parents without compromising important and necessary government benefits?

 Total Asset Protection: Asset Protection includes property you hold title to in your own name, and those you don’t.
 A Will only controls assets for which the title is secured in your name.
 In addition to leaving your heirs exposed to expensive probate laws, a Will does not address items such as retirement accounts, life insurance and other items that involve a contract.
 Proper estate planning will include a review and guidance for all assets and provide protections that simply can’t be designed by a cookie-cutter plan.

 An asset protection review, as part of your estate plan, will also examine the amount of estimated estate tax your heirs might encounter.
-The current estate tax exemption is $5 million, but could very well be reduced to $1 million by 2014 if Congress allows it to expire.
+The current estate tax exemption is $5 million.
 How you plan today could have far reaching consequences in the future.

 Same Sex and Unmarried Partners: Now more than ever, laws are quickly changing to recognize the rights of same sex couples, offering expanded protections providing the plan conforms to your state laws.
 Without proper consideration, unmarried partners may find their rights greatly limited, in both financial terms and their rights to parenting survivorship.